normano/cargo-revolve/README.md

 - **Pre-compiled Artifact Workflow:** Compiles your code locally first, then packages the results for `rpmbuild`.
 - **`.spec` File Templating:** Uses the powerful [Tera](https://tera.netlify.app/) template engine to inject metadata from your `Cargo.toml` directly into your `.spec` file.
 - **Data-Driven Packaging:** Define your package files once in an `assets` list in `Cargo.toml` and use loops in your template to automatically populate the `%install` and `%files` sections.
+- **Automatic Changelog Inclusion:** Reads a changelog file and injects it directly into the spec's `%changelog` section.
+- **Clean Output Directory:** Copies final RPMs to a user-defined directory (e.g., `dist/`) for easy access in CI/CD.
 - **Workspace-Aware:** Correctly locates the `target` directory and package paths, whether in a single crate or a complex workspace.
-- **Post-Build Verification:** The `--verify` flag parses the generated RPMs to ensure their contents match your configuration, catching packaging errors instantly.
+- **Post-Build Verification:** The `--verify` flag parses the generated RPMs to ensure their contents and file permissions match your configuration, catching packaging errors instantly.
 - **Native `rpmbuild` Backend:** Ensures 100% compatibility with all RPM features and build environments.
 - **Developer-Friendly Workflow:** A `--dry-run` flag shows you exactly what would happen.
 - **Built-in Inspector:** The `info` subcommand quickly inspects the metadata and file list of any `.rpm` file.